videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-14-temporally_coherent_person_matting_trained_on_fake-motion_dataset.md

 ## Key Features
 * A novel U-Net-based deep-neural-network method with LSTM blocks and an attention module on skip connections
 * More than **20.000 video-clips** in the developed fake-motion dataset
-* Comparation with 8 different matting methods
+* Comparison with 8 different matting methods
 * Sufficient improvement of the output’s temporal stability by utilizing a motion-estimation-based method
 * Powered by [Subjectify.us](https://www.subjectify.us/)